rtryan98/OWGE/README.md

 Building OWGE requires CMake 3.18 and is only tested using Visual Studio 2022.
 1. Run `cmake -G "Visual Studio 17" -B "build/"`.

+Optional steps:
+- NVIDIA Nsight Perf SDK:
+    1. If not already done, set the environment variable `NVPERF_SDK_PATH` to the topmost directory of the SDK.
+    2. Enable the cmake option `OWGE_USE_NVPERF`.

 ## Meta
-This project follows the [Canonical Project Structure](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1204r0.html).
+This project follows the [Canonical Project Structure](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1204r0.html) with some variations.
 Filenames containing multiple words will be delimited by an underscore.
 Private sources and headers are to be placed in `<name>/private/` and are only added to the project with the `PRIVATE` visibility in CMake.